GiantBlargg/HWTuts/campaign.md

 ## Creating a mod shell

-Mods in Homeworld Remastered work by overiding files found in the default .big files with your custom data.
+Mods in Homeworld Remastered work by overiding or adding to the files found in the default .big files with your custom data.

 We will need a place for these files to live in while we're working on them.

 Locate your Homeworld Remastered install folder.
-You can find this by going into Steam, right clicking on Homeworld Remastered Collection, and then Properties > Local Files > Browse Local Files > HomeworldRM.
+If you don't know where this is you can find this by going into Steam, right clicking on Homeworld Remastered Collection, and then Properties > Local Files > Browse Local Files > HomeworldRM.
+You'll want to note the file path as we'll need it later.

 Create a folder here for your mod.
 You can call it anything you want, but if you are following along with this tutorial, I will call mine `TutCampaign`.